salilab/conda-recipes/imp/README.md

 (`imp-feedstock/.ci_support/migrations`) for example for new Python versions, you may need to manually apply those to the YAML file too.

-Build IMP with `conda build -c salilab imp`.
+Build IMP with `conda mambabuild -c salilab imp`.

+Note that `mambabuild` is like `build` but it uses `mamba` rather than `conda` to solve dependencies.
+This is a **lot** faster and also seems to do a better job of avoiding broken dependencies.
+(It doesn't appear to work properly on Windows yet though.)

 ## Building for Python 2

 conda-forge no longer supports Python 2, but does still retain the packages.
 To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp`.

-Note that `mambabuild` is like `build` but it uses `mamba` rather than `conda` to solve dependencies.
-This is a **lot** faster and also seems to do a better job of avoiding broken dependencies.
-(It doesn't appear to work properly on Windows yet though.)

 We only build Python 2.7 packages for Mac and Linux.
 On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code,